You're More Emotionally Intelligent on the Phone, Really

-In workplaces and families across the world, communication has gone online.
+At workplaces and in families across the world, communication has gone online.
 We send endless emails; we video chat rather than travel across town to meet.
 Actually sitting down and interacting with someone in person can seem like a rare luxury.

-Empathy is the ability to “resonate” with another person: to feel their emotions and understand their perspective.
+Empathy is the ability to “resonate” with another person — to feel their emotions and understand their perspective.
 Research on empathy has emphasized our keen ability to literally read others: By mirroring or subtly mimicking their facial expressions, we understand what they are experiencing.
 If we see someone cry, we may feel our eyes water; if we see them frown, we do the same, Swedish research demonstrates.
-(In fact, if you get Botox between your eyebrows and are unable to mirror someone’s frown, your ability to rapidly interpret their emotions may be impacted, one study showed.)
+(In fact, one study showed, if you get Botox between your eyebrows and are unable to mirror someone’s frown, your ability to rapidly interpret their emotions may be impacted.)

-Luckily, though, empathy relies on more than reading facial expressions.
-In fact, new research suggests just how powerful the voice can be to help us connect, and it’s good news for our technological lifestyle.
+Luckily, empathy relies on more than reading facial expressions.
+In fact, new research suggests just how powerful the voice can be in helping us connect, and that’s good news for our emerging technological lifestyle.